feedzai/brushable-histogram/README.md

 ![](https://i.imgur.com/VUYAnxy.gif?raw=true)

-Brushable histogram works as an uncontrolled component.
+Brushable histogram is a React component and works as an uncontrolled component.

 Kudos to [Beatriz Malveiro](https://github.com/biamalveiro) for the ideia and first proptotype and to [Victor Fernandes](https://github.com/victorfern91) for improvements to that first version.